 If you like to video-call with family or stream TV online, you’ll want an unlimited data allowance.
 The Post Office and TalkTalk both offer this for an accessibly low rate.

-Should I get a pensioner broadband deal?
+Should I get broadband specifically for pensioners?

-You may see broadband deals advertised specifically for seniors.
+You may see broadband advertised specifically for seniors.
 Some of these packages can offer extra benefits, such as additional customer support, free engineer visits and virus protection.

-However, sometimes these packages may be pricier than other deals for what’s actually included, so you should always compare them with regular broadband deals as well.
+However, sometimes these packages may be pricier than other deals for what’s actually included, so you should always compare them with regular broadband packages as well.
 You can use our information and advice pages to help you decide which broadband package would be best for you.

 How else can pensioners get free internet?